pgrobasillobre/Plot-Tip-Enhanced-FRET-change-molecules-distance/README.md

 </p>

-The simulation models **tip-mediated fluorescence spectra** where a silver tip is positioned near the donor molecule at three locations (A, B, and C).
-The donor and acceptor are separated by a metal-metal distance of **2.21 nm** (measured between the central Pt and Zn atoms of the phthalocyanines), while the tip is located **0.5 nm** away from the nearest donor atom.
+The simulation models **tip-mediated fluorescence spectra** where a silver tip is located on top of the donor, more specifically at **0.5 nm** away from the platinum atom in a vertical line.
+The donor and acceptor are separated by a varying metal-metal distance measured between the central Pt and Zn atoms of the phthalocyanines, in agreement with the experimental reference.

 <p align="center">
   <img src="./_static/tip-positions.png" alt="Molecule Labels" width="800"/>
 </p>

-Simulated spectra for each tip position are compared to experimental data. **All spectra are normalized independently:** for the simulation, the three simulated spectra are normalized with respect to the **maximum simulated fluorescence intensity across all tip positions**; similarly, the three experimental spectra are normalized with respect to the **maximum experimental fluorescence intensity across all tip positions**.
+Simulated fluorescence intensities for the donor and acceptor molecules are plotted against the intermetallic distance of the phthalocyanines and compared to experimental data. **All spectra are normalized independently:** for the simulation, all the computed intensities for the donor and acceptor are normalized with respect to the **maximum simulated fluorescence intensity across all distances**; similarly, the experimental intensities are normalized with respect to the **maximum experimental fluorescence intensity across all distances**.

 ---